 You pay a deposit of between 10% and 30% at the point of signing the initial agreement to purchase your new home ( Contrato de Promessa de Compra e Venda ).
 This agreement must also be notarised before you can move on with the process.

 If you’re not yet in Portugal, you might have to pay your deposit from abroad.
 This might mean making an international money transfer to cover the deposit amount.
+If you are looking for a way to send money to Portugal, Wise could be an option.
 If you’re transferring a large amount of money across currencies, it’s important you get the best deal available.
 One smart option is to get a Borderless account from Wise.
 With this, you can hold 15 different currencies all in one account (including GBP, USD and EUR).
 It’s like having a local bank account which you can use to pay like a local, wherever you need it.
 And if you need to, you only pay a small flat charge to transfer cash from one currency to another, and you always get the real exchange rate applied.

 Although you're liable to fees as a buyer, these vary according to the circumstances.
 The main cost is IMT transfer tax, which could be as high as 10% of the property value if you're non resident and live in a tax haven, or absolutely nothing if you're buying a low cost property as your main family home.
 Talk to your solicitor about the costs likely to be levied in your circumstances.